Clinical Studies Experience

 Other Adverse Events

 In addition to reports in clinical trials, the following events have been identified during postmarketing use of ALTABAX.
 Because these events are reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Immune System Disorders

 Hypersensitivity including angioedema.

 Concomitant administration of retapamulin and CYP3A4 inhibitors, such as ketoconazole, has not been studied in pediatric patients.
-In pediatric patients 2 to 24 months of age, systemic exposure of retapamulin was higher compared with patients > 2 years of age after topical application [see Pharmacokinetics].
-Based on the higher exposure of retapamulin, it is not recommended to coadminister ALTABAX with strong CYP3A4 inhibitors in patients younger than 24 months of age.
+In pediatric subjects aged 2 to 24 months, systemic exposure of retapamulin was higher compared with subjects aged 2 years and older after topical application [see Pharmacokinetics].
+Based on the higher exposure of retapamulin, it is not recommended to coadminister ALTABAX with strong CYP3A4 inhibitors in patients younger than 24 months.